10 Smart Ways to Stay Focused While Working from Home

 8. Move Your Body Midday

-Try this: Step away for 10–15 minutes.
-Take a walk, stretch, do a quick yoga flow.
+Sluggish in the afternoon?
+It’s not just you.
+Our energy naturally dips after several hours of work.
+Step away for 10–15 minutes.
+Take a walk, stretch, or do a quick yoga flow.
 Movement boosts oxygen to the brain, improves mood, and helps you come back refreshed.

 9. Keep Work and Life Separate

 Productivity isn’t one-size-fits-all.
-What works this week may need tweaking next week.
+What works now may need tweaking later.
+At the end of the work week, evaluate your progress:

 Final Thoughts: Build Focus, Not Frustration